microsoft/terraform-provider-azuredevops/website/docs/r/serviceendpoint_azurerm.html.markdown

 ## Requirements (Manual AzureRM Service Endpoint)

-Before to create a service end point in Azure DevOps, you need to create a Service Principal in your Azure subscription.
+Before creating a service endpoint in Azure DevOps, you need to create a Service Principal in your Azure subscription.

-For detailed steps to create a service principal with Azure cli see the [documentation](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest)
+For detailed steps to create a service principal with Azure CLI, see the [documentation](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest).

 ## Example Usage